mozilla/ai-guide/templates/content/llms-101/index.md

 #### What does “training” a ML model mean?

-Training an model involves exposing it to large amounts of data so that it can learn patterns and make accurate predictions.
+Training a model involves exposing it to large amounts of data so that it can learn patterns and make accurate predictions.
 During training, the parameters of the model are adjusted based on the input data and desired output.
 This process can take a significant amount of time and computational resources, but it is essential for achieving high levels of accuracy in natural language processing tasks.

 #### How does a typical training run work?

 During a typical training run, the language model is fed with a large amount of text data and corresponding targets.
-The model then uses these inputs to update its parameters through an optimization algorithm like stochastic gradient descent (SGD) or Adam.
+Generally, the targets are “masked” words within a training sequence that the model needs to predict.
+The model then uses its prediction errors these inputs to repeatedly update its parameters through an optimization algorithm like stochastic gradient descent (SGD) or Adam.

-During training, the network makes predictions on a batch of input data and calculates the loss, which is a measure of how well the predictions match the actual output.
+During training, the network makes predictions on a batch of input data and calculates the loss, which is a measure of how well the predictions match the actual targets.
 The optimizer then adjusts the weights of the network using backpropagation to minimize the loss.
 This process is repeated iteratively for a fixed number of epochs or until a convergence criterion is met.
 The process of updating the model's parameters continues iteratively until the model reaches a satisfactory level of accuracy on the training set.

 It's worth noting that training a language model (especially a LLM) can be a resource-intensive process, requiring significant computational power and time.